kinecosystem/governance/OPEN-SOURCE-MANIFEST.md

 ## Release Strategy SDKs

-A lot of successful open source projects have a release strategy that allows them to ship updates to their software frequently in a predictable way.
+Many successful open source projects have a release strategy that allows them to ship updates to their software frequently in a predictable way.

-There are a lot of benefits to an approach like this:
+There are many benefits to an approach like this:

 - Consumers of the SDKs know when a new version will be released, and can plan around this.
 - The dependencies of the SDKs get updated frequently.
 - The project always has activity on GitHub.
 - The releases become part of the routine for the team.

-### Minor releases (bi-weekly)
+### Minor Releases (bi-weekly)

 Every other week on Thursday, the Kin Foundation will release a new version of all their SDKs.

 These versions include updates of any dependencies, bug-fixes and non-breaking changes.

-The developers consuming these updates are advised to use them, but can choose to skip a few minor versions.
+The developers consuming these updates are advised to use them, but can choose to skip a few minor versions without issues.

-### Major releases (bi-yearly)
+### Major Releases (bi-yearly)

-Twice a year, in October and April (TBD), the Kin Foundation will release a ‘major’ release of each of the managed projects.
+Twice a year, in October and April (TBD), the Kin Foundation will unveil a ‘major’ release of each of the managed projects.

 A Major release can contain breaking changes, add deprecations, remove functionality and add functionality that previously did not exist.